-HHS employees who travel five (5) or more times a year on official government business are required to apply for a government charge card.
-Please contact your Agency/Organization Program Coordinator (A/OPC) to discuss your eligibility to receive a travel card.
+HHS employees who travel five (5) or more times per year on official government business are required to apply for a government charge card.
+Please contact your agency/organization program coordinator (A/OPC) to discuss your eligibility to receive a travel charge card.

 Card Holder Roles and Responsibilities

 - Use the travel charge card appropriately, in accordance with HHS policy, other laws, and governmental regulations.

 - Use travel card for authorized Government travel expenses only.

 - Contact their agency/organization program coordinator for questions regarding use of the travel card.

 - Register for PaymentNet online access.